What Is a Cash Flow Statement?

 Photo by John Guccione on Pexels

-Ratios And Metrics That Can Help
+Ratios and Metrics That Can Help

 Analysts often use the money flow statement to help them figure out how healthy a company's finances are by calculating a number of useful ratios.
 The following are some of the most common metrics: